A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Results

-This part of the correlative exploration describes the relation of MAVIL dimensions to one another and the internal relations of single questions within an ability dimension.
-This is done by applying statistical methods and significance tests.
+This part of the correlative analysis explores relationships between dimensions as well as between individual questions within dimensions, using statistical methods and significance testing.
+A consistent positive correlation of questions within Dimensions 1 to 4 indicates the plausibility of constructing assessment dimensions.
+This holds true for both Pearson and Spearman correlation coefficients.
+As shown in the correlation tables in \autoref{fig:corr}b based on Pearson's r, the relations between questions within dimensions for both surveyed data visualizations are fairly strong.
+For questions on \textit{Comprehending} and \textit{Decoding}, all coefficients fall within the moderate (0.3-0.49) to strong (0.5-0.69) range.
+For questions on \textit{Aestheticizing} and \textit{Critiquing}, correlations are strong to very strong (0.7-1).
+Note that, for \textit{Critiquing}, only the questions of Likert type (Q4a-c) were considered for the correlation and optional text fields are evaluated separately (see Sec.~\ref{report-viscriticism}).

-A consistent positive correlation of questions within Dim1-Dim4 indicates the plausibility of the construction of ability dimensions.
-As seen in the correlation tables in \autoref{fig:correlation-within-batteries}, the relations between questions within dimensions for both surveyed data visualizations are fairly strong.
-For Dim1 on \textit{Impression and Abstract Thinking} and also Dim2 on \textit{Graph Elements and Graph Familiarity}, all correlative coefficients are moderate (0.3-0.49) to strong (0.5-0.69).
-The correlative coefficients within Dim3 on \textit{Aesthetics} and Dim4 on \textit{Visualization Criticism} are strong or very strong (0.7-1).
-Note that, for Dim4, only the questions of Likert type (Q4a-Q4c) were considered for the correlation and that Q4d and Q4e, which were optional text fields, are evaluated separately (see \autoref{report-viscriticism}).
+To evaluate internal consistency, we also calculated Cronbach’s alpha for Dimensions 1 to 4, which ranged from $0.75$ to $0.9$, indicating good to excellent reliability.
+These results further support the aggregation of items within each dimension.
+Given the distributional properties of the data, we opted to use the median as a robust summary measure.

-When dimensions were fully grouped across questions and visualizations, as done in \autoref{fig:correlation-batteries-across-examples}, it is shown that Dim1 strongly correlates with Dim2 and Dim3.
-Their correlation with the Data Reading Score (DRS), which corresponds to the sum of correctly solved data reading tasks per respondent, varies and remains weak (0.1-0.29) to moderate.
-Dim4 disrupts this dynamic, as it is the only dimension correlating negatively with Dim1-Dim3 and the DRS.
+When dimensions were fully grouped across questions and visualizations, as done in \autoref{fig:corr}a, \textit{Comprehending} strongly correlates with \textit{Decoding} and \textit{Aestheticizing}.
+Their correlation with the \textit{Reading} performance varies and remains weak (0.1-0.29) to moderate. \textit{Critiquing} disrupts this dynamic, as it is the only dimension correlating negatively with the other ones.
 This could be due to the simplicity of the data visualizations, as they might limit the scope of finding errors (Q4a) or coming up with design suggestions (Q4c).
 Respondents might react differently if hidden errors or intentional design issues were to be part of the assessed visualizations.